tmk/tmk_keyboard/converter/pc98_usb/README.md

     $ make dfu

-then push button on converter to flash firmware.
+then push button on the converter to flash firmware.

 If you are using ATMega32u4 based board use following commands to get firmware HEX file.